HackAndPwn/HackAndPwn.github.io/_posts/2020-05-23-windows-7-esu-patching.md

 <br>

-### Installing the Convenience Rollup (SP2) and System Readiness Update
+### Installing the Convenience Rollup (SP2) and running the System Update Readiness Tool

 There are two large updates that can be applied next.
 The first is the Windows 7 Convenience Rollup, which is also considered SP2 for Windows 7, including a collection of hotfixes and updates.
 The second update is the System Update Readiness Tool.
-This update will always show as needed, so this is included to be thorough and executed once to verify the integrity after SP2 gets installed.
+This update will show as installed, so this is included to be executed once (verifying SP2 installation integrity).

 | KB Number | Name                                         | Description | Download |
 |:---------:|----------------------------------------------|-------------|----------|